Blog Post

 Information

-PDF documents are widely used across the internet, whether it’s an invoice from an online shop or a sales agreement.
+PDF documents, or Portable Document Format files, are widely used across the internet, whether it’s an invoice from an online shop or a sales agreement.
 PDFs maintain consistent formatting across devices, making them ideal for web use.
 However, displaying a PDF in an HTML page can be challenging without the right approach.

 This post will cover five easy ways to display a PDF in HTML, using simple HTML elements like <embed>, <object>, and <iframe>.
 These methods work across different programming languages and don’t require JavaScript.